raiden076/docs-n-blog/docs/20240727134539 docs & blog - last things.md

 These should be enough, to start and continue the blog.

-- [ ] Read more on the blogs: technicalities from docusaurus docs, [here](https://docusaurus.io/docs/blog)
+- [x] Read more on the blogs: technicalities from docusaurus docs, [here](https://docusaurus.io/docs/blog) ✅ 2024-08-06
 - [ ] Write the first blog from the topics already in notes, don't start a brand new topic
 - [x] Change the landing page heading and subheading font color to match that of the portfolio, that's very sweet ✅ 2024-07-29